JoshuaKGoldberg/Goldblog/content/blog/2022-in-review/index.md

 typescript-eslint is a crucial piece of the TypeScript ecosystem: it's what allows tools such as ESlint and Prettier to work with TypeScript.
 Yet most TypeScript developers aren't familiar with typescript-eslint enough to use its recommended preset configurations.

-My primary goals with typescript-eslint in 2022 ended up being:
+My primary goals around typescript-eslint in 2022 were:

--   Ramping up on the codebase as a new full-time maintainer
 -   Documentation: continuously adding to, reorganizing, and refining typescript-eslint.io.
 -   Organizational: documenting common contributing & maintenance tasks, and increasing funding sponsorships
 -   Paper cuts: fixing common user pains and longstanding bugs & feature requests
--   v6: Crunching on breaking changes for our upcoming v6 major release, scheduled for February or March
+-   v6: Crunching on breaking changes for our upcoming v6 major release

+2022 was a great year for typescript-eslint.
+And I'm seriously looking forward to releasing v6 and getting more work done in the new year.

 > [Here's a query for all merged typescript-eslint PRs that I created in 2022](https://github.com/typescript-eslint/typescript-eslint/pulls?q=is%3Apr+author%3AJoshuaKGoldberg+created%3A2022-01-01..2023-01-01+is%3Amerged).